 Renault Kangoo, Clio

 The most reliable cars in the world are Japanese, with Honda consistently taking the No.1 spot.
-The little Nissan Micra K11 being a firm favourite on banger rallies.
-Suzuki also do some really good cars such as the Swift, but we particularly like the look of the Ignis as it already comes with 180mm ground clearance, so the suspension probably won’t need any modifications there.
+The little Nissan Micra K11 is a firm favourite on banger rallies and Suzuki also do some really good cars such as the Swift.
+We particularly like the look of the Suzuki Ignis as it already comes with 180mm of ground clearance, so the suspension probably won’t need any modifications there.

 Any small Honda, Nissan Micra K11, any Suzuki, any Toyota.

-VW Golf Mk 3, 4 & Beetle, Audi A3, Skoda Fabia, Seat Leon, especially those with the 1.9 diesel engine
+VW Golf Mk 3, 4 & Beetle, Audi A3 & TT, Skoda Octavia & Fabia, Seat Leon & Toledo, especially those with the 1.9 diesel engine

 Hatchback, Saloon or Estate?

-Hatchbacks will work better in the desert with less overhang than equivalent estates and shorter cars can ride over sand dunes easier than long ones.
+Hatchbacks will work better in the desert with less overhang than equivalent saloons and estates, whilst shorter cars can ride over sand dunes easier than long ones.
+All models though will require a suspension lift kit to be fitted and ideally taller tyres.

 If you can find a cheap 4×4 or SUV, then this would, be the best vehicle to take.
 They tend to have a higher ground clearance which is good for negotiating rocky sections and soft sand, four-wheel drive helps you in slippery conditions and their bodies and components tend to be made of stronger stuff than their saloon or hatchback equivalents.